Pathomation/pma_python/README.md

 100s of slides (batch processing)

-and you're doing all of this in Python, then PMA.start and PMA-python are for you!
+and you're doing all of this in Python, then PMA.start and pma_python are for you!

+PMA.start can be downloaded free of charge from http://free.pathomation.com

-With PMA-python, you can inspect and navigate any type of microscopic imaging file format available.
+With pma_python, you can inspect and navigate any type of microscopic imaging file format available.
 Whether you have macroscopic observations, whole slide imaging data, or fluorescent snapshot observations, we can bring it all into Python now.